vibecoderx/QuakeTrack/README.md

 An iOS app for tracking earthquakes and receiving custom push notifications, built with a serverless GCP backend.

-> ### **A Note on How This App Was Built**
->
-> A significant portion of the code in this repository—for both the iOS app and the Python backend—was generated with the assistance of a large language model (LLM).
-This project was largely **"vibe-coded,"** meaning it was developed through a rapid, iterative, and conversational process with a GenAI tool with minimal review of the generated code.
-Correctness of the code was checked at certain core places (e.g., using the correct API endpoints, etc).
-Overall app correctness check was done via manual testing of various UI workflows.

 ## Screenshots

 <table>